-Heat exchangers, such as our robust Dimpleflo Grape Must Cooler and Dimpleflo Double Tube, are devices consisting mostly of a dimpled stainless steel shell and inner tube.
-They’re used to chill winery must, stabilise wine temperature, heat must for colour extraction, thermovinification and more.
+Our Dimpleflo Grape Must Cooler and Dimpleflo Double Tube are robust heat exchangers of dimpled stainless steel shells and inner tubes.
+They have various applications in the winery industry, such as chilling must, stabilising wine temperature, heating must for colour extraction and thermovinification.

-Dimpleflo Heat Exchangers function by having the wine, juice or crushed grapes, flow through a dimpled inner heat transfer tube while glycol flows through the shell surrounding the tube.
-In simple terms, if the wine or juice is warmer than the glycol being circulated through the exchanger, its heat will be transferred to the glycol, which subsequently cools the wine.
-The glycol will then circulate through a refrigeration chiller, where it’s cooled again so that it can be recirculated to continually absorb heat from the wine.
-Dimpleflo Heat Exchangers can also be designed to use direct expanded refrigerants such as ammonia.
+The process of the Dimpleflo Heat Exchangers involves the flow of wine, juice, or crushed grapes through a dimpled inner heat transfer tube while glycol flows through the surrounding shell.
+If the wine or juice is warmer than the circulating glycol, the heat will transfer to the glycol, cooling the wine.
+The glycol then goes through a refrigeration chiller to cool again before recirculating and absorbing more heat from the wine.
+Additionally, Dimpleflo Heat Exchangers can use directly expanded refrigerants like ammonia.

-The refrigeration chiller uses a brazed plate heat exchanger or semi-welded plate heat exchanger, with ammonia or R12A refrigerant, to cool the glycol before it flows through the jacket around the inner heat transfer tube.
-The cooled glycol can then repeatedly absorb heat from the wine before having its temperature lowered again by the chiller.
+Cooling glycol for wine involves using a refrigeration chiller that employs either a brazed plate heat exchanger or a semi-welded plate heat exchanger.
+The refrigerants used are ammonia or R12A.
+This process helps cool the glycol before it flows through the jacket around the inner heat transfer tube.
+The cooled glycol then absorbs heat from the wine repeatedly until it needs to be cooled again by the chiller.

-Teralba is a proud, New South Wales-based provider of premium heat exchangers.
-Our Dimpleflo Must Chillers are trusted by wine producers from around the world for their efficiency, reliability, and versatility.
+Teralba is a premium provider of heat exchangers based in New South Wales.
+Our Dimpleflo Must Chillers are highly regarded by wine producers worldwide for their efficiency, reliability, and versatility.

-If you have any questions about our professional installation services, our custom winery chillers for the wine industry, or anything else, please contact our knowledgeable team.
-You can reach out to us at your next convenience by calling 1300 20 70 20 or by filling out our contact page.
+If you require any information about our professional installation services, custom winery chillers for the wine industry, or anything else, our knowledgeable team is always available to assist you.
+You can contact us at your convenience by calling 1300 820 752 or filling out our enquiry form below.